It's hard to know what to ask for at Christmas, isn't it?

-Ove Glove - I remember when my mom gave Joe one of these, probably ten years ago.
-IT IS AWESOME.
+Ove Glove – I remember when my mom gave my ex-husband one of these, probably ten years ago.
+IT WAS AWESOME.
 We ended up buying 4 more over the years because they have gotten lost, not because they wore out because they never wear out.
 Seriously, everyone who cooks needs a pair of Ove Gloves.

 Sentimental Christmas Gifts